fullama/Tools/README.md

 converts excel files to csv format.

 ### search_docx
-As you cannot grep docx files directly this lets you searh them from the command line.
+As you cannot grep docx files directly this lets you search them from the command line.

 ### handy_functions
 Can import into python scripts.